 \subsubsection{Inline Hooking Detection Module}

-Since inline hooking is typically accomplished by overriding the code of the target function, the \textit{Inline Hooking Detection Module} starts its analysis by disassembling the code at the locations pointed to by the service function pointers.
-For disassembly, the module relies on the Capstone disassembler \cite{capstone}.
-The analysis specifically targets \texttt{jmp} and \texttt{call} instructions within the function prologue, as these are commonly exploited to hijack execution flow in the context of inline hooking.
-In this context, when the module detects a \texttt{call} or \texttt{jmp} instruction (including other variations of jump, such as \texttt{jnz}, \texttt{je}, etc.) redirecting the program flow to an unexpected memory range, it flags the instance as a potential inline hooking attempt.
-In addition, the module captures metadata such as the suspected function name, hook address, target address, and the associated driver's GUID or file path.
+Since inline hooking is typically accomplished by overriding the code of the target function, the \textit{Inline Hooking Detection Module} begins its analysis by disassembling the code at the addresses referenced by service function pointers, using the Capstone disassembler \cite{capstone}.
+The analysis specifically targets \texttt{jmp} and \texttt{call} instructions within the function prologue, as these are commonly exploited to hijack the execution flow in inline hooking.
+In this context, when the module detects a \texttt{call} or \texttt{jmp} instruction (including other variations of jump, such as \texttt{jnz} and \texttt{je}) redirecting the program flow to an unexpected memory range, it flags the instance as a potential inline hook.
+It also records relevant metadata, including the suspected function name, hook address, target address, and the associated driver's GUID or file path.